laninsky/comparing_monolithic_UCE_fastas/utilities/README.md

 where output_matrix file is the output from comparing_monolithic_UCE_fastas/monolithic.sh ("output_matrix.txt" or whatever you renamed it)

 # Whittling the probes fasta file down to only a subset of loci
 You may want to use the results of blasting between the different base genomes, to filter 'problematic' loci from your final data set.
 The code `whittle_uce_probes.R` will whittle down your probe_fasta_file based on uce loci in your monolithic_output_name file (i.e. the output from comparing_monolithic_UCE_fastas/monolithic.sh) that are not 'problematic' (i.e. paralagous) within or between taxa (file_type = "monolithic") or by loci that are present in a list of uce_loci (file_type = "uce_list": see below).
+It will further filter them to just loci that are found across all the taxa in your dataset.
 To run this code, paste (or source) the contents of whittle_uce_probes.R into your R console and then call it by:
 ```
 whittle_uce_probes(uce_list_file,probe_fasta_file,file_type,basename)
 ```